Carol Ann Susi: Career

-Susi made her first on-screen appearance in Kolchak: The Night Stalker, where she played the recurring role of intern Monique Marmelstein.
-Other television and film credits included: McMillan & Wife, Coyote Ugly, Just Go with It, The Big Bang Theory, Cheers, Becker, the 1990 biker comedy Masters of Menace, Grey's Anatomy, That '70s Show, Out of Practice, Cats & Dogs, Just Shoot Me, Married... with Children, Night Court, The King of Queens, Death Becomes Her, NYPD Blue, Seinfeld, The Secret of My Success, My Blue Heaven, and Sabrina, the Teenage Witch.
-She also had extensive experience in live theatre and voiced a character on the video game installment of CSI: NY.
+Susi made her first on-screen appearance in Kolchak: The Night Stalker, where she played the recurring role of news service intern Monique Marmelstein.
+Other television and film credits included: McMillan & Wife, Coyote Ugly, Just Go with It, The Big Bang Theory, Cheers, Becker, Something So Right, Generations, the 1990 biker comedy Masters of Menace, Grey's Anatomy, That '70s Show, Out of Practice, Cats & Dogs, Just Shoot Me, Married... with Children, Night Court, The King of Queens, Death Becomes Her, NYPD Blue, Seinfeld, The Secret of My Success, My Blue Heaven, and Sabrina, the Teenage Witch.
+She also had extensive experience in live theatre and voiced a character on the video game adaptation of CSI: NY.

 Personal life

-Carol Ann Susi was born to an Italian-American family in Brooklyn, She graduated from Franklin Delano Roosevelt High School in Brooklyn in 1970.
+Susi was born in Brooklyn, New York, in 1952 to an Italian-American family.
+She graduated from Franklin Delano Roosevelt High School in Brooklyn in 1970.
 She studied acting at HB Studio in New York City before moving to Los Angeles in the 1970s.

 Death

 Susi died of cancer on November 11, 2014, in Los Angeles, California, at age 62.
 She had been diagnosed a week before her death.
 She is interred at the Saint Charles Cemetery in East Farmingdale, New York.
-Her character on The Big Bang Theory, Mrs. Wolowitz, was mourned, as the character passed in the series' eighth-season episode "The Comic Book Store Regeneration" broadcast on February 19, 2015.
+Her character on The Big Bang Theory, Mrs. Wolowitz, was mourned after the character died in the series' eighth-season episode "The Comic Book Store Regeneration" broadcast on February 19, 2015.
+The characters toast to her in an uncharacteristically somber ending.
+The actors, mourning the beloved character, were truly paying homage to Susi.